Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Introduction

 \section{Introduction}

-Large language models (LLMs) are playing a pivotal role in various fundamental natural language processing (NLP) tasks\cite{chen2022finqa,joshi2017triviaqa, kieuvongngam2020automatic,shukla2022legal}.
-Recently, these LLMs have been trained on extremely large text corpora\cite{gao2021pile,merity2016pointer,raffel2020exploring} and grown to billions of parameters \cite{brown2020language,touvron2023llama}.
-These pre-trained LLMs are then adapted to various downstream tasks by fine-tuning on domain-specific datasets, often on privacy-sensitive datasets such as in-house emails \cite{huang2022large}, code repositories\footnote{https://huggingface.co/datasets/bigcode/bigcode-pii-dataset}, and clinical health data \cite{jagannatha2021membership}, etc. Given the privacy-sensitive nature of such datasets, collecting such data by a centralized entity to fine-tune an LLM poses an unprecedented level of privacy concern.

-Federated learning (FL) \cite{shokri2015privacy, hard2018federated, sui2020feded, tian2022fedbert, liu2021federated} has emerged as the field of core technologies aimed at training machine learning (ML) models by exchanging only model updates without the need for a central entity to collect all the data.
-However, recent studies \cite{wang2019beyond, geiping2020inverting, zhao2020idlg} have shown that carefully crafted attacks can invert these model updates sent by FL clients and recover private information.
-To make matters worse, large LLMs tend to output complete sequences verbatim from their training data\cite{carlini2021extracting, carlini2023quantifying}, which by itself is a major privacy concern.
-Hence, given the increasing use of FL technologies in language models, it is now of paramount importance to investigate the implications of privacy leakage in such settings.
+Large language models (LLMs) are playing a pivotal role in various fundamental natural language processing (NLP) tasks~\cite{joshi2017triviaqa, kieuvongngam2020automatic}.
+Recently, these LLMs have been trained on extremely large text corpora~\cite{gao2021pile} and grown to billions of parameters \cite{brown2020language,touvron2023llama}.
+These pre-trained LLMs are then adapted to various downstream tasks by fine-tuning on domain-specific datasets, often on privacy-sensitive datasets such as in-house emails \cite{huang2022large}, code repositories \cite{bigcode}, clinical health data \cite{jagannatha2021membership}, etc. Given the privacy-sensitive nature of these datasets, collecting them by a centralized entity to fine-tune an LLM raises significant privacy concerns.
+To solve such issues, federated learning \cite{shokri2015privacy, sui2020feded, tian2022fedbert} has emerged as a widely-used technology.
+FL allows language models to be trained by exchanging only model updates, without requiring a central entity to collect all the training data.
+However, recent studies \cite{wang2019beyond, zhao2020idlg, wen2025sok} have shown that carefully crafted attacks can invert the model updates sent by FL clients and recover private information.
+To make matters worse, LLMs tend to output complete sequences verbatim from their training data~\cite{carlini2021extracting, carlini2023quantifying}, which by itself is a major privacy concern.